akamai/terraform-provider-akamai/website/docs/index.html.markdown

 # Akamai Provider

-The Akamai provider is used to interact with the Akamai Platform for Content Delivery, Security, and Performance.
+The Akamai provider is used to interact with the Akamai platform for content delivery, security, and performance.

-To use this Provider you must create API credentials valid for each service you want to use.
+To use this provider you must create API credentials valid for each service you want to use.
 Learn more [here](https://developer.akamai.com/introduction/Prov_Creds.html).

 Use the navigation to the left to read about the available resources.